Related Topics

 - The Hearing Loss Association of America offers guidance on its Financial Assistance webpage.

-- Some local Lions’ Clubs run projects which distribute affordable hearing aids to those in need.
-Contact your local chapter to see if it offers the program.
+- Some local Lions’ Clubs run projects that distribute affordable hearing aids to those in need.
+Contact your local chapter to see if it offers this program.

 Sources